ranbureand/sitefolio/_categories/print.markdown

 category: 'Print'

 excerpt: 'Projects dealing with and/or falling within the realm of print-based media.'
+exordium_backup: 'Here are projects dealing with and/or falling within the realm of print-based media.'

 published: true
 ---

-Here are projects dealing with and/or falling within the realm of print-based media.